csc-ubc-okanagan/R-Python-Blog/_posts/2024-10-07-transforming-data.md

 [Jensen's inequality](https://en.wikipedia.org/wiki/Jensen%27s_inequality) demonstrates that if we apply a nonlinear transformation to a random variable, we can't simply back-transform the mean.
 This is because, if $g()$ is a nonlinear transformation and $g^{-1}()$ is its inverse (e.g, $g() = \log()$ and $g^{-1}()=\exp()$): $$g\big[\mathbb E(Y)\big] \ne \mathbb E\big[g(Y)\big],$$ where $\mathbb E()$ indicates an expected value such that $\mathbb E(Y)=\mu$.
 This implies that $$\mathbb E(Y) = \mu \ne g^{-1}\bigg\{\mathbb E\big[g(Y)\big]\bigg\}$$.

 Here is a graphical example to help you visualize why.
-The green vertical line is the estimated mean (i.e., what we're usually interested in), the blue line is the estimated mean of the square-root transformed $Y$, and the blue line is the back-transformed estimated mean of the square-root transformed $Y$.
+The green vertical line is the estimated mean (i.e., what we're usually interested in), the red line is the estimated mean of the square-root transformed $Y$, and the blue line is the back-transformed estimated mean of the square-root transformed $Y$.
 The black line is the estimated bias.

 ``` r